 Stakeholders can respond to this proposal by answering the following question from the online survey.
 (Note: In the survey questions 1 & 2 are demographic.)

-Version 1 DRAFT Re-entry to the Register Midwife Accreditation Standards.
+Version 2 DRAFT Re-entry to the Register Midwife Accreditation Standards.

-A proposed criterion to ensure program providers are subject to the same standards of education, performance, quality assurance and governance expected of higher education providers and Universities.
-(Proposed criterion 1.1)
+Proposed footnote addition to criterion 1.1 to ensure program providers demonstrate the quality of governance arrangements with other education providers (Proposed criterion 1.1)